f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Disabling Basic Auth via the webUI
 ----------------------------------

 Disabling basic authentication via the webUI is a new feature that has been added in F5OS-A 1.4.0.
-In the webUI got to **User Management -> Authentication Settings** and you'll see a drop down box to enable or disable **Basic Authentication**.
+In the webUI go to **User Management -> Authentication Settings** and you'll see a drop down box to enable or disable **Basic Authentication**.

 .. image:: images/rseries_security/image5.png
   :align: center